wukongwong/wukongwong.github.io/_pages/resume.md

 ### Harbin Institute of Technology / The University of Edinburgh (CSC)
 **Ph.D. in Robotic Learning** | Sep.
 2018 – May.
 2024 | Harbin / Edinburgh
 - Joint Ph.D. program funded by China Scholarship Council (CSC)
-- Supervised by Prof. Lining Sun (Changjiang Scholar, Distinguished Young Scholar, Russian Academy of Engineering Fellow) and Dr. Alex Li
+- Supervised by Prof. Lining Sun (Changjiang Scholar, Distinguished Young Scholar) and Dr. Alex Li
 - Focused on adaptive control algorithms for robotic manipulation and grasping tasks
 - Visited the Edinburgh Centre for Robotics (2019.9–2021.9), published in Top Robotics journal IEEE/ASME TMECH
 - Collaborated with Prof. Qiang Li from Bielefeld University (2022, IJHR publication)